home-assistant/developers.home-assistant/docs/add-ons/presentation.md

 ## AppArmor

 You can use own security profile for you Add-on with AppArmor.
-Default it is enabled and use the Docker default profile.
-Put `apparmor.txt` file into your Add-on folder and it will load this file as primary profile.
+By default it is enabled and uses the Docker default profile.
+Put a `apparmor.txt` file into your Add-on folder and it will load this file as primary profile.
 Use the config options to set the name of that profile.

 apparmor.txt
 ```